Modernly designed loft bathroom in Stapleford

 A dormer attic conversion is an extension that extends from the slope of the roof.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They are suitable for basically any house with a sloping roof.

-Dormer attic conversions are less expensive than mansard or hip-to-gable conversions, however will still include a good deal of extra headroom and floor area.
+Dormer attic conversions are less expensive than mansard or hip-to-gable conversions, however will still include a bargain of extra headroom and floor area.

-Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roof at the side of your property outwards to create a vertical ‘gable’ wall, creating more internal loft area.
-This type of conversion will only work on detached or semi-detached homes, as it needs a free sloping side roof.
+Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roof at the side of your home outwards to create a vertical ‘gable’ wall, creating more internal loft area.
+This type of conversion will only work on detached or semi-detached homes, as it requires a free sloping side roof.

 If you live in a detached home with sloping roofings on either side, you can build on both of these to create an even more spacious double hip-to-gable extension.